Albatross: An optimistic consensus algorithm: Security analysis

 \section{Security analysis}

 We will now analyze the security of Albatross.
-First, we will introduce the adversary model and then we will discuss static and adaptive adversaries, network partitions, probabilistic finality, and transaction censorship.
+First, we will introduce the adversarial model, and then we will discuss static and adaptive adversaries, network partitions, probabilistic finality, and transaction censorship.